MyrTheMoth/Oblige-my-Doom/README.md

 # oblige-my-doom
 A small windows batch script to launch your favorite DOOM source port with your favorite wads and a freshly generated Oblige map

-Welcome to Oblige my Doom

-This is a simple batch script that will generate an oblige map and launch it with your sourceport, iwad and pwads of choice, given your prefered obligue configuration.

 To use this script you must create a text file with the format used in Example.txt

 Each line requires the specified path to the files in quotations.